World News In Brief: UN supports East African flood victims, dozens more migrant deaths at sea, disinformation in Myanmar - ExBulletin

 The journeys of immigrants

-Recent data from the IOM found that drowning was a leading cause of migrant deaths in 2023, many of which occurred in the Sahara desert and on the sea route to the Canary Islands, where travelers hope for asylum and better opportunities to lived and worked. themselves and their families, in Europe.
+Recent data from the IOM found that drowning was the leading cause of migrant deaths in 2023, many of which occurred in the Sahara desert and Sea route to the Canary Islands, where travelers hope for asylum and better opportunities to live and work, for themselves and their families, in Europe.

 This journey, among other things, is a way for migrants to escape life-threatening conflict and the impact of climate change, IOM had reported.